 We know from part two in this series that the nobles and the clergy were the wealthiest people at the start of the Viking Age.
 Therefore, most patrons of tapestries will have been from either class.
 Nobles are often patrons and benefactors of religious centres as well, making it a complex web of who actually orders the tapestry.
 It does also explain to a large degree why the religious symbols and narratives are so dominant in the designs.

 And it’s not just the men who are patrons.
 Women are patrons and artisan-weavers in their own right.
-Weaving and embroidery is practiced not just by lower class women, but high-ranking women as well.
+Weaving and embroidery are practised not just by lower class women, but high-ranking women as well.
 Further evidence that women are in control of many aspects of weaving goes further than just Gerberga’s feat.
 Medieval women do control the money for household activities if one considers they are benefactors of nunneries, and can export cloth from Iceland to Norway as Icelandic records show.
-A third example to support this, is an early medieval Irish law stating that women can enter into binding contracts with craftsmen.
+A third example to support this is an early medieval Irish law stating that women can enter into binding contracts with craftsmen.

 Toward the end of the Viking Age, things start to change.
 Tapestry production takes off in terms of quantity and quality and its fabrication moves from the homes to professional, urban workshops with male designers and weavers, though it seems that entrepreneurial women are also able to join and earn their way by weaving tapestries.